eniompw/GeoGuess/README.md

 This project uses a Mapillary access token.
 Make sure to keep your access token secure by using environment variables and not exposing it in public repositories.

+## Additional Improvement Ideas

+- Implement caching for capitals data in `app.py`
+- Add a custom 404 error handler
+- Create a form in `index.html` for users to submit their guesses
+- Add a map view to show the correct location after guessing

 ## Future Improvements

 - Add a scoring system